 - Persons who are obtaining a medical or cosmetic service involving the nose or face for which temporary removal of the face covering is necessary to perform the service,

-- Workers who are required to wear respiratory protection.
+- Workers who wear respiratory protection, or

-- People who are specifically exempted from wearing face coverings by [other CDPH guidance].
+- Persons who are specifically exempted from wearing face coverings by other CDPH guidance.

-In addition, the following individuals are exempt from wearing face coverings at all times:
+- The following individuals are exempt from wearing face coverings at all times:

-- People with a medical condition, mental health condition, or disability that prevents wearing a face covering.
-This includes those with rare medical conditions for whom wearing a face covering could obstruct breathing or who are unconscious, incapacitated, or otherwise unable to remove a face covering without assistance.
+- Persons with a medical condition, mental health condition, or disability that prevents wearing a face covering.
+This includes persons with a medical condition for whom wearing a face covering could obstruct breathing or who are unconscious, incapacitated, or otherwise unable to remove a face covering without assistance.*

-- People who are hearing impaired, or communicating with a person who is hearing impaired.
-In these cases, the ability to see the mouth is essential for communication.
+- Persons who are hearing impaired, or communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication.

-- People for whom wearing a face covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines.
+- Persons for whom wearing a face covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines.